erenxcolakx/erenxcolakx/README.md

 ###

 <h2 align="center">I am a 2nd year student at Marmara University Computer Science Engineering Department.
-I improve myself in the field of Web Dev. 👨‍💻</h2>
+I improve myself in the field of Web Dev and AI. 👨‍💻</h2>

 ###